kubernetes-sigs/gateway-api/geps/gep-4152/index.md

 * As an application developer, I want secure-by-default behavior, ensuring that certificate verification is always enabled unless I explicitly opt out, to prevent accidentally deploying insecure configurations to production.
-* As an application developer, I want an alternative to disabling verification, such as certificate or SPKI pinning, so I can securely communicate with backends using self-signed certificates without managing CA bundles.
+* As an application developer, I want to securely communicate with backends using self-signed certificates without managing CA bundles or disabling verification, by trusting specific certificates directly.
 * As a gateway operator, I want to control whether skipping TLS validation is permitted for specific Gateways.
 * As a security officer, I want transparency and auditability into where TLS